dangerbaby/BeachFX_CSHORE/dist_mat/README.txt

     profile named Reach1 has an existing dune of 10 ft, and the options to build it to 11 and 12 are under consideration.
 Reach2 has a height of 9.5ft with the option to build to 10.5.
-These options would be represented in the inp block in first_make_infiles as
+These options would be represented in the inp block in make_infiles.m as

 inp.names       = {'Reach1' 'Reach2'};
 inp.height_dune = {{10 11 12} {9.9 10.5}};